 - Bathrooms and high-touch surfaces will be cleaned multiple times throughout the day by Perkins staff in addition to contracted evening cleanings.

-- If Perkins Center becomes aware that an individual tests positive for COVID-19, we will immediately notify the Department of Health, local health officials, staff, students, and instructors of a confirmed case while maintaining confidentiality.
+- Regarding COVID-19: If Perkins Center becomes aware that an individual tests positive for COVID-19, we will immediately notify the Department of Health, local health officials, staff, students, and instructors of a confirmed case while maintaining confidentiality.
 Close contacts and/or sick staff members or students that have had a positive COVID-19 diagnosis or exposure should not return to Perkins Center until they have met CDC’s criteria to discontinue home

 - Closures– If Perkins Center needs to close the center for any reason, students will be given prorated credits for cancelled classes.
-We can not offer refunds at this time.
+We cannot offer refunds at this time.